Energy prices are rising, but there is help and support available.

-The energy price cap went up on 1st October – will it go up again soon?
+The energy price cap will go up on 1st October – will it go up again soon?

-The Energy Price Cap is reviewed twice a year based on the latest estimated costs of supplying energy, and the next time the price cap is due to be updated is April 2022 which means customers who it protects needn’t worry about it increasing before then.
+Ofgem has announced the energy price cap will increase to £3,549 per year for dual fuel for an average household from 1 October 2022.
+The Energy Price Cap is reviewed twice a year based on the latest estimated costs of supplying energy, and the next time the price cap is due to be updated is January 2023.

 What should I do if my supplier goes bust?